 5.1.
+PRODUCTION

-PRODUCTION: Encourage responsible cyanide manufacturing by purchasing from manufacturers that operate in a safe and environmentally protective manner.
+Principle: Encourage responsible cyanide manufacturing by purchasing from manufacturers that operate in a safe and environmentally protective manner.

-Code of Practice 5.1.1: Purchase cyanide from manufacturers employing appropriate practices and procedures to limit exposure of their workforce to cyanide, and to prevent releases of cyanide to the environment.
-(PTCCB)
+Code of practice 5.1.1: Purchase cyanide from manufacturers employing appropriate practices and procedures to limit exposure of their workforce to cyanide, and to prevent releases of cyanide to the environment.

-- 1. Does the operation's contract with all cyanide manufacturer(s) or distributor(s) require that the cyanide be produced at a facility that has been certified as being in compliance with the Code? - 2.
-Is the cyanide purchased by the gold mine manufactured at a facility or facilities certified as being in compliance with the Code? - 3.
-If cyanide is purchased from an independent distributor(s), has the distributor(s) provided evidence that the cyanide shipped to the gold mining operation is from a manufacturer(s) that is certified in compliance with the Code? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.1.1?
+- 1. The operation's contract with all cyanide manufacturer(s) or distributor(s) must require that the cyanide be produced at a facility that has been certified as being in compliance with international or industry standards. - 2.
+Cyanide purchased by the gold mine must be manufactured at a facility or facilities certified as being in compliance with international or industry standards. - 3.
+Verify that in cases where cyanide purchased from an independent distributor(s), the distributor(s) provide evidence that the cyanide shipped to the gold mining operation is from a manufacturer(s) that is certified in compliance with international or industry standards.

 5.2.
+TRANSPORTATION

-TRANSPORTATION: Protect communities and the environment during cyanide transport.
+Principle: Protect communities and the environment during cyanide transport.

 Code of Practice 5.2.1: Establish clear lines of responsibility for safety, security, release prevention, training and emergency response in written agreements with producers, distributors and transporters.
-(PTCCB/GGMC)

-- 1. Is there a written agreement between the operation, the cyanide producer, distributor, and transporter(s) designating responsibility for the following, as applicable? - a) Packaging as required by the United Nations for international shipments and by the political jurisdiction(s) the shipment will pass through - b) Labeling in languages necessary to identify the material in the political jurisdiction(s) the shipment will pass through, and as required by these jurisdiction(s) and by the United Nations (for international shipments) - c) Storage prior to shipment - d) Evaluation and selection of routes, including community involvement - e) Storage and security at ports of entry - f) Interim loading, storage and unloading during shipment - g) Transport to the operation - h) Unloading at the operation - i) Safety and maintenance of the means of transportation (e.g., aircraft, vessels, vehicles, trains, etc.) throughout transport - j) Task and safety training for transporters and handlers throughout transport - k) Security throughout transport - 1) Emergency response throughout transport - 2.
-Does the written agreement specify that the designated responsibilities extend to any subcontractors used by the producer, distributor, transporter or the operation for transportation-related activities?
+- 1. There must be a written agreement between the operation, the cyanide producer, distributor, and transporter(s) designating responsibility for the following, as applicable: - a) Packaging as required by the United Nations for international shipments and by the political jurisdiction(s) the shipment will pass through - b) Labeling in languages necessary to identify the material in the political jurisdiction(s) the shipment will pass through, and as required by these jurisdiction(s) and by the United Nations (for international shipments) - c) Storage prior to shipment - d) Evaluation and selection of routes, including community involvement - e) Storage and security at ports of entry - f) Interim loading, storage and unloading during shipment - g) Transport to the operation - h) Unloading at the operation - i) Safety and maintenance of the means of transportation (e.g., aircraft, vessels, vehicles, trains, etc.) throughout transport - j) Task and safety training for transporters and handlers throughout transport - k) Security throughout transport - 1) Emergency response throughout transport - 2.
+The written agreement must specify the designated responsibilities extended to any subcontractor(s) used by the producer, distributor, transporter or the operation for transportation-related activities.